Magnatic70/BasicComputer/README.md

 Your BASIC-computer should now work.
 Connect a VGA-monitor and (optional) PS/2-keyboard to the FPGA-board and power on the board.

 If you have a PS/2-keyboard you can start using the BASIC-computer.
+You can connect the computer to your Wifi-network using the commands SETSSID and SETSSIDPW.

 If you don't have a PS/2-keyboard you can use the HTML-based keyboard by going to the URL at the top of the screen.
 As long as the browser-window is active all keyboard-activity is sent to the ESP.

+Type HELP or HELP2 for the available BASIC-commands and functions and HELP3 for cursor navigation cues.

 ### Place ESP and FPGA in 3D-printed case
 1. Use four small screws to mount the FPGA-board to the bottom of the case.